 Gathering information to learn how to invest our own money should not be so difficult

-My two goals: writing a complete guide on “how to invest money”
+1. writing a complete guide on “how to invest money D-I-Y”

 I consider generating cash flows that are not directly related to my active work a necessary, gradual and legal process

 Table of Contents

 People often ask me, “How to invest money?”

 I’m not a financial advisor, but these are questions that can be answered in many ways.